kontext-hq/documentation/docs/iOS-quickstart.md

 }
 ```

+!!! info "Note"

-Note that `Kontext initWithLaunchOptions` must be called from your `didFinishLaunchingWithOptions`, as in the example above.
+    Kontext `initWithLaunchOptions` must be called from your `didFinishLaunchingWithOptions`, as in the example above.

+!!!
+Warning "Troubleshooting"

+    If run into any issues please see our [iOS troubleshooting guide](/iOS/troubleshoot).